Posted on behalf of Stephens, Anderson & Cummings on Feb 11, 2015 in Auto Accidents

 Police don't need to know for certain you are under the influence of drugs or even alcohol to make an arrest.
 All they need is a reason to be suspicious; and you will be arrested on suspicion of driving under the influence.

-At the law offices of Stephens, Anderson & Cummings , we know that impaired drivers endanger everyone on the road.
+At the law offices of Stephens, Anderson & Cummings, our car accident lawyers understand that impaired drivers endanger everyone on the road.
 Our team of highly trained attorneys have the passion, integrity and grit to fight for your right to compensation.